pantheon-systems/documentation/source/content/guides/drupal-9-migration/03-upgrade-to-d9.md

 ## Convert to Composer

-We provide detailed steps on how to convert a standard Pantheon Drupal 8 site to a Composer-managed Drupal 8 site on the `drupal-recommended` upstream.
+We provide detailed steps on how to convert a standard Pantheon Drupal 8 site to a Composer-managed Drupal 8 site on the `drupal-composer-managed` upstream.

 <Alert title="Note" type="info" >